bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 Flexbox came and took the css-world by storm after being accepted by the W3C in 2013.
 By being able to easily place your elements where you want without too much css.

-When accessing flexbox in css, you “activate” it by writing \`display: flex\`.
-When you do that, a set of default settings is set, as you can see in the documentation https://css-tricks.com/snippets/css/a-guide-to-flexbox/.
+When accessing [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) in css, you “activate” it by writing \`display: flex\`.
+When you do that, a set of default settings is set, as you can see in the documentation.
 When accessing the flex property, the default value for flexDirection is row.
 This means that every component in the container will be placed horizontally on your screen.
-However, when using [flexbox in React Native](https://reactnative.dev/docs/0.61/flexbox), the default for flexDirection is column.
+However, when using [Flexbox in React Native](https://reactnative.dev/docs/0.61/flexbox), the default for flexDirection is column.

 Why, you ask?
 Well, I would assume that for the web applications, you have a lot more horizontal space you can use.
 For native applications there are somewhat limited how much you can put on a row, so defaulting to columns to put the elements under each other will be more common.